KatherineWasmer/KatherineWasmer/README.md

-- 🌱 I’m a graduate student interested in scientific computing and machine learning.
-This semester, I am taking classes in causality and ML, database management systems, and large data computing.
+- 🌱 I’m a graduate student interested in scientific computing and the real-world applications of machine learning and AI.
-- 📫 Feel free to email me at kwasmer@umich.edu
+- 📫 Feel free to email me at my university email -- kwasmer@umich.edu
 - ⚡ Fun fact: When I'm not coding, I'm either playing chess, reading a book, and/or snuggling with my beloved tuxedo cat, Meadow.

 <!---